epfl-ada/ada-2021-project-decls/README.md

 ## Abstract

 Do you know there are still 69 UN member States criminalizing consensual same-sex activity?
-During the Covid-19 pedantic, LGBTQ people are struggling to survive in a world that has become even more unequal and violent.
+During the Covid-19 pandemic, LGBTQ people are struggling to survive in a world that has become even more unequal and violent.
 What can we do to change this situation?
 Well, we believe the answer may lie in the QuoteBank dataset.
 The LGBTQ topic has been discussed in different media and reflected in the given Quotebank dataset.
 In this project, we will go through the dataset and try to find out what we can do to help better their situation.
 Firstly, we recognize the LGBTQ topics using sentence grammar analysis, then we derive the distribution statistics of LGBTQ, with related to other variables such as time, media, and speaker background (e.g. gender, nationality, education background), and then analyze the sentimental factor of the quotations related to LGBTQ.

 Moreover, we extract the correlation and causations of other factors and learn how they affect equality in human society and the development of LGBTQ society.
 Further, we also want to figure out the reasons behind frequency changes towards LGBTQ topics, such as some important events at that time.
 This will give us a deeper understanding of people's acceptance of LGBTQ under different backgrounds, thus we can make predictions for the future LGBTQ development and give suggestions for constructing a more equal and LGBTQ-friendly world community.